A shape theorem for exploding sandpiles: Failure of convergence

 \begin{remark} The reason why convergence fails for this counterexample is that the limit shape of the explosive background $\eta'$ is not a diamond.
 See Figure \ref{fig:counterexample}.
 When $d=2$ the limit shape is a regular octagon with boundary $\max(|x-y/3|, |x+y/3|, |x/3 - y|, |x/3 + y|)$, but we will not prove this. \end{remark}

-Both $\zeta_1'$ and $\zeta_2'$ are box-crossing, so we just check that we can construct a sequence of firings to the outer face of a box away from the origin dominated by $v_t$.
+Both $\zeta_1'$ and $\zeta_2'$ are box-crossing, so it remains to check that we can construct a sequence of firings to the outer face of a box away from the origin.
 The box containing the origin is at least

-From this we see that $3 \cdot \delta_0 + \eta'$ is not stabilizable - in a finite number of steps every site in $(0:3,0:3)$ will fire.
+From this we see that $3 \delta_0 + \eta'$ is not stabilizable --- in a finite number of steps every site in $[0,3]^2$ will fire.